About the program

 With today’s emphasis on both the cost and quality of health care, opportunities abound for those with research expertise in pharmacy systems, outcomes, and policy.
 Employers from the pharmaceutical industry, consulting organizations, government agencies, managed care companies, academia, and others are highly interested in individuals who can integrate and apply knowledge in biostatistics and research design with social sciences in order to study pharmacy services, pharmaceutical products, patient and health system outcomes, and pharmaceutical and health policy.

-Research areas Heading link
+Focus areas Heading link

-The program produces graduates who can independently conduct high-quality research that is both significant and innovative, with implications for health and health care.
 Students benefit from the research strengths of the PSOP department, which are facilitated by local, national, and international partnerships with government agencies, insurance companies, pharmaceutical manufacturers, professional associations, and with other researchers.

 Areas of emphasis and specialization for PhD in Pharmacy students include: